d3adconnection/Win11CleanInstall/README.md

 # Windows 11 Clean Install

-### Very small and compatible script to streamline, optimize and automatically cleanup Windows 11 upon install of any official version.
+### Very small and compatible set of scripts to streamline, optimize and automatically cleanup Windows 11 upon install of any official version.

 Automatically bypasses hardware checks, optimizes the NTFS file system on your drives, removes the majority of the bloat, and adjusts a few QoL registry tweaks/policies.
 The install process is streamlined to get you into a local user account as soon as possible.
 No Microsoft account needed.

+The main script is split between _specialize.ps1_, which runs during initial setup on first boot; and _setupcomplete.ps1_, which runs on second boot before the OOBE starts.
+These scripts and all registry tweaks can be found and customized for your needs under _sources\\$OEM$\\$$\\Setup\\Scripts_.

 Recommended to use with Windows 11 Pro or Enterprise (IoT) edition.
 Home edition is untested, but should still work effectively.
 (Group Policy tweaks do not work on Home edition.)

-Designed to be as vanilla as possible, with no visibility or interaction, and very compatible with updates.
+These scripts are designed to be as vanilla as possible, with no visibility or interaction, and very compatible with updates.

 #### How to use:
  1. Get the latest Windows 11 install media on your USB/ISO (see https://www.microsoft.com/software-download/windows11)